60) Transferred, Transformed, Transcended

-God transferred the negative effects of the immutable law of motion / force maintaining the material universe from humans to nature.
+So God transferred the immediate effects of the immutable law of motion / force maintaining the material universe from humans to nature.

 And not for the only time.
 We see this happening over and over in the history of God’s dealings with his people.